What is your payroll FAQ about?

 Q: How do I know if someone is considered an employee?

-- Does the employer have a voice and responsibility in what the worker does and how the worker does a job?
+- Behavioral: Does the company control or have the right to control what the worker does and how she/he does the job?

 Q: How do I know if someone is classified as an independent contractor?